GoogleCloudPlatform/community/tutorials/cloud-functions-twilio-voice-record/index.md

 Next, you need to retrieve the voice recording from Twilio.
 You'll add a second function that will:

-1. Trigger when the audio recording is available for retrievel.
+1. Trigger when the audio recording is available for retrieval.
 Twilio will send a webhook request to this function.
 1. Download the audio file from Twilio and save it to Cloud Storage.